Who is Daisy on the Masked Singer?

 Both Davina McCall and Rita Ora thought Daisy was singer Beverly Knight, although Ken Jeong guessed that it was actress Lindsay Lohan behind the mask.
 Ora also suggested singer Lulu and actress-turned-royalty Meghan Markle as possible identities.

-However, fans have other ideas as to who’s behind the mask.
-Check out the most popular theories below.
+However, fans have other ideas as to who’s behind the mask and we at RadioTimes.com have waded through the theories so you don’t have to…

 Is Daisy Kelis?